refusetoloose/refusetoloose.github.io/README.md

 Hi, I’m Prajwal Nagaraj, a Data Analyst and Consultant with a strong foundation in engineering, data analytics, and management.
 I’m passionate about leveraging data-driven insights and strategic thinking to solve complex problems and drive impactful solutions.

 ## Quick Overview 🌟
-- Currently Pursuing Management and Leadership Certificate from SAIT - School of Business, Expected Graduation Date Apr 2025 🎓
+- Pro-active data-driven professional with more than 2 years of IT experience, specializing in Quality Assurance, Data Analytics, and Business Analysis with strong Problem solving skills.
+- Proficient in SQL, Python, Power BI, and Tableau; Focused on driving business insights into action.
+- Knowledgeable in strategic data visualization to drive decision-making processes and process optimization.
+- Communicative, collaborative, and problem solver in culturally diverse environments.
+- Graduated with a Management and Leadership Certificate, Post Graduation Diploma in Data Analytics, and a Bachelor's in Electronics and Instrumentation Engineering. 🎓
 - Seeking to transition into data-driven and management roles and expand expertise and practical experience leveraging data to drive business insights and optimize processes
 - I'm eager to broaden my knowledge and hands-on skills in any position within the realm of IT, Data and Management that intersects with business.

 ## Experience 💼
 ### Accenture Solutions Pvt Ltd
+- **Business Analyst**
+- Gathered and documented business requirements for an investment banking project, collaborating with stakeholders, developers, UI/UX, and QA teams.
+- Created user stories in Confluence and worked with UI/UX teams in Figma to ensure seamless communication between business and technical teams.
+- Delivered presentations to stakeholders on requirements, project updates, and key insights.
+- Managed 200+ tickets in JIRA and Confluence, tracking issues and ensuring timely resolution.
+- Assisted in UAT testing and validation, ensuring the final product met business needs.
+- Provided regular updates in 50+ team meetings, keeping stakeholders aligned.

+### Accenture Solutions Pvt Ltd
-- **Quality Engineer**
+- **Quality Engineer / QA**
-  - Collaborated with BA for client requirement gathering, conducting over 50+ calls with Developers, Support Teams, Leads, and Managers to establish end-to-end testing strategies.
-  - Ensured quality integration throughout the SDLC, managing 20+ releases in an agile, collaborative environment, leading to a 15% reduction in post-release defects.
-Additionally, worked on the research side of a major investment bank product, focusing on document generation and flow to evaluate speed and efficiency.
+- Worked closely with Business Analysts, Developers, and QA teams to ensure quality across a year-long financial sector project.
+- Designed and executed 100+ test cases for Functional, Integration, and Regression testing.
-  - Performed Integration, Functional, and Regression testing, creating 100+ test scripts using MS Excel.
-Raised and tracked 200+ defects through JIRA and Confluence, ensuring 100% accurate documentation.
+- Logged and managed 200+ defects in JIRA and Confluence, ensuring timely fixes.
-  - Used Selenium to run 150+ test automation scripts, identifying and resolving 30+ UI-related bugs, which contributed to a 25% improvement in testing efficiency and 10% reduction in testing cycle time.
+- Ran 150+ automated test scripts with Selenium, improving testing efficiency by 25% and reducing cycle time by 10%.
+- Provided regular test reports and sign-offs in 50+ team meetings, ensuring on-time releases.
+- Helped improve testing processes, leading to fewer post-release issues.
+- Contributed to a major investment banking project, ensuring high software quality before release.

 ### VI Solutions
 - **Intern**
   - Developed an AI and ML deep learning tool for image recognition,  health status prediction, and data processing, gaining hands-on experience with data-driven techniques to improve business insights.
   - Implemented cloud-based google firebase for data storage and retrieval and also worked on IIoT projects.